Junior Eldstål: 2013–14 season

-In April 2013, Eldstål signed with Sarawak FA and made his league debut on 17 April 2013 in a second leg FA Cup Malaysia 0–2 home defeat against Kelantan FA as a last minute substitution.
-Since Eldstål joined the Crocs in April, he helped Sarawak FA win their first premiership domestic trophy in almost 16 years.
+In April 2013, Eldstål signed with Sarawak and made his league debut on 17 April 2013 in a second leg FA Cup Malaysia 0–2 home defeat against Kelantan as a last minute substitution.
+Since Eldstål joined the Crocs in April, he helped Sarawak win their first premiership domestic trophy in almost 16 years.
 Sarawak had an unbeaten run which was the league record.
 Eldstål, who had yet to score his first goal for Sarawak, had the distinction of providing two assists leading to two goals as the other goal scored by Zamri Morshidi was a similar result provided by his back-flick again.
 Sarawak officially booked their spot in the quarterfinals of the 2013 Malaysia Cup as they smashed in six goals against Perak to secure an impeccable 6–1 win.

 In 2014, Sarawak was back in the Malaysia Super League since 2012, Eldstål was awarded a new, improved contract for his progress that would keep him at Sarawak FA until the end of 2014 season, but his debut for the league was delayed after suffering a back injury setback on 14 September 2013, followed by his operation in November then a two month program of rehabilitation.
 His first full start of the season started in March and assisted a good few goals for Suppiah Chanturu and Ryan Griffiths.
 On 15 April, he produced a display with influential in scoring a goal to a 3–2 win at home over ATM FA.
 Eldstål subsequently ended 2013–14 season with 55 appearances in all.